Introduction to Networks

 What is the clustering coefficient in a \(G(n, p)\) random graph?

-In practice one finds that real world graphs show strong clustering.
+In practice, real world graphs show strong clustering.

 For example, consider a social network.
 Your friends are much more likely to be themselves friends than two randomly chosen people.